bhaumiktiwari7/Dynamics/Learning Dynamics with LGNN.md

 ### 1.3 Example of LGNN Implementation and Outputs

+### 1.3a Implementing the Graph Based Neural Network Architecture

-The code below represents the architechture that is being designed to represent and reflect the dynamics of the physical systems.
+The code below represents the architecture that is being designed to represent and reflect the dynamics of the physical systems.
 It helps introduce the concept of LGNN and how this neural network can support in demonstrating dyanmics of the physcial systems.

 Firstly, the code below introduces the main purpose of what LGNN does, using graph based approach to show the dynamics of the systems.
 It does this with the "GraphEncodeNet" class which inputs in a graph and helps create a structure to show and reflect the dyanmics of the systems.